edlane/cliapi/README.md

 optional parameters are expressible through the CLI.
 Help is also handled by the cliapi framework.

 - **scoops**: a dictionary which maps a CLI query name to a particular API data scoop. "scoops" are really just "_sandboxed_ python _eval()_" statements.
-This allows scoops to be expressed as Python slices, comprehensions, ect.
-It also allows restricted ad-hoc queries to be provided on the command line when a return value is not currently supported as an option in the CLI.
+This allows predefined scoops to be expressed as CLI options.
+It also allows for restricted ad-hoc queries to be provided on the command line when a return value is not currently supported as an option in the CLI.
+The query uses Python's dictionary lookup syntax for slice slice**s** (See examples using **--query=** below).
+Python's _eval()_ function allows limiting access to a single data structure and "no builtins" through this facility:

 - **fetchers**: a dictionary which maps from a particular API name to the actual python function which provides the _backing store_ for the contents of the top-level API dictionary.